IsraelOrtuno/permalink/readme.md

 ## Route names

-When routes are loaded, they will receive names based based on the model or action.
+When routes are loaded, they will be named based on their related model or action.

 ### Route names for permalinks with models